-Rather than guessing what your next month’s income will be, take your lowest pay from the previous six months and use that number as if it is a fixed income.
-Budgeting with our lowest month’s income leaves you room to breathe and removes added stress on lower earning months.
+Our suggestion is rather than guessing what your next month’s income will be, take your lowest pay from the previous six months and use that number as if it is a fixed income.
+Budgeting with your lowest month’s income leaves you room to breathe and removes added stress on lower earning months.
 This also allows you to never run short, and any additional income you may get can be added to your budget.
 Having more take-home pay than expected is never a bad thing!

 In our case, this resulted in more savings!
 That being said, if paying off debt is one of your goals, you can allocate the extra cash accordingly.